7th April 2019

 Whitby Sands, stretching west from the harbour mouth, offers donkey rides, ice-cream vendors and bucket-and-spade escapades, though the sand is mostly covered at high tide.
 The beach can be reached on a path from Whitby Pavilion or from West Cliff via the cliff lift – an elevator that has been in service since 1931.

-Don’t forget to follow the Cottage Escape’s guide to Whitby when joining us for a stay on the North Yorkshire Coast and Moors.
+Don’t forget to follow our guide to Whitby when joining us for a stay on the North Yorkshire Coast.